jithyan/blog/_posts/reducing-re-renders.md

 ---
-title: "Optimizing React: Reducing Re-renders"
+title: "Optimizing React: Memoization and Reducing Re-renders"
 excerpt: "A discussion of how memo, useMemo, useCallback and pushing state down can minimize re-renders."
 date: "2022-07-31T20:00:00.000Z"
 publish: true